solipsse/AS-A2-COMPUTERSCIENCE/Hardware.md

 	- **RAM** -> volatile -> hold data of thing currently using (or progress data) -> has fast access time
 		- **Static**: use *flash* storage (complex circuit) -> faster access time (no need to be refresh) -> use as cache memory
 		- **Dynamic**: use a capacitor and a transistor to store charge -> need to be constantly refreshed (use power) -> higher storage density -> cheaper per GB -> use in main memory
-- ## Use of buffer
-	- Act as **temporary storage**, *before use* by receiving device
-	- allow different device/component to *operate* at **different speed** (e.g. different transfer speed/processing speed)
-	- allow computer to transfer when buffer ask and then be use for other thing while waiting for a device which do task relatively slow
-	- use of interrupt to indicate high/low watermark of buffer, this request for more data or ask to stop sending data
 - ## Secondary Storage
 	- **Magnetic HDD**: Longevity(slow degradation of data) -> cost least per gb
 		- has several platter made with aluminium or glass, coated with ferrous oxide which is magnetiseable